ttmarek/rangle-blogs/form-analytics/README.md

 in each input field.
 We also expect that some users might mistakenly input invalid information and attempt to buy something anyway.

-> Explain Google Analytics and page views and stuff like that

 Notice anything strange?
-Funnel reports in Google Analytics expect that each step a user takes towards a goal is a new screen or page.
-Our app has a page for our first step `/payment` and our last step `/order-complete`.
-But the steps in between (steps 2-6 in the image), are all on the same page.
-So what we've done is we've made up pages for these steps.
-Now, all we need is a way to map Redux actions to page views in Google Analytics:
+Funnel reports in Google Analytics expect that each step a user takes towards a goal is a whole new page.
+This is a remanent from the old days when single page apps weren't really a thing.
+Back then, whenever anything major changed in a website, there was a page load.
+Now, in modern apps like the one we're working on, we're using JavaScript to dynamically display different views, update the address bar, and manage the browser history.
+Our user might travel across different pages and fill in forms, but from Google Analytics's perspective nothing is happening.
+We need a way to _fake_ a page load when these things happen.
+Or more specifically, we need a way to map our app's Redux actions to Google Analytics page views.

+Based on the funnel report we set up, here's a map of Redux actions to the page loads we need to fake:

 ```
-Redux Action Type              Virtual Page
+Redux Action Type              Virtual Page Load
 -----------------              -----------------
 ROUTE_CHANGED                  /payment
 NAME_ENTERED                   /name-entered